SoftInstigate/restheart-website/docs/csv.md

 4.  `values` = values of additional props to add to each row (default: no values)

-5.  `transformer` = name of a tranformer to apply to imported data (default: no transformer)
+5.  `transformer` = name of a transformer to apply to imported data (default: no transformer)

 6.  `update` = use data to update matching documents (default: false)